 Why does it matter where my down payment comes from?

-The whole point of having a mortgage borrower put a downpayment down is to know that, Hey, this is their, their hard-earned cash, uh… Or it could be gift money, which is acceptable, that’s not necessarily hard-earned cash, but it’s somebody’s hard-earned cash.
+The whole point of having a mortgage borrower put a downpayment down is to know that this is their hard-earned cash.
+Or it could be gift money, which is acceptable.
+That’s not necessarily hard-earned cash.
+But it’s somebody’s hard-earned cash.
 And there’s just rules to know where did the money come from and is it from an acceptable source.
 So there might be things that are acceptable, but are complicated.

-You can use cryptocurrency, but the problem is a lot of the cryptocurrency account holders, a lot of the cryptocurrency institutions, I should say, they don’t provide proper bank statements.
+You can use cryptocurrency, but the problem is a lot of the cryptocurrency institutions don’t provide proper bank statements.
 Coinbase, for example.
-I’ve had clients send me a screenshot of their, their account balance on Coinbase.
+I’ve had clients send me a screenshot of their account balance on Coinbase.
 Okay, that doesn’t help me.
-It doesn’t have your name, it doesn’t have an account number, it doesn’t have your address, it it’s just not formal looking.
+It doesn’t have your name, it doesn’t have an account number, it doesn’t have your address.
+It’s just not formal looking.
 It’s something you could have whipped up on your computer with a couple of software programs.

-I’ll have people that will say, I’m getting a loan from my family, Okay, well, you can’t get a loan from your family.
+I’ll have people that will say, “I’m getting a loan from my family.”
+Okay, well, you can’t get a loan from your family.
 You can’t borrow money to borrow money.
 You can’t get a 20% downpayment from your family, that’s a loan, to then go get an 80% loan from us, that’s a 100% loan.
 Now, you can have your gift giver fill out a gift letter that says, No repayment is implied nor expected.
 It’s a gift.
-It’s gotta be seen as a true gift.
+It’s got to be seen as a true gift.

-So if your assets aren’t in a very stable account, they’ve been there for a while, if you’ve got some creative things going on, better have a conversation with your loan officer before you go for a mortgage pre-approval or a mortgage approval and you get under contract to buy a home to make sure that you’re not gonna get sidetracked in the middle of the transaction and have you be told, You can’t use that asset.
-And then maybe it’s a problem, so think that through carefully.
+So if your assets aren’t in a very stable account they’ve been there for a while, if you’ve got some creative things going on, better have a conversation with your loan officer before you go for a mortgage pre-approval.
+Or before you get under contract to buy a home to make sure that you’re not going to get sidetracked in the middle of the transaction.
+And have you be told, “You can’t use that asset.”
+And then maybe it’s a problem.
+So think that through carefully.
 Thanks.